justinleetyler/justinleetyler.github.io/catalog.md

 Reher, Chris. -- Only human. -- Computer data (1 file : 464 KB). -- C. Reher, c2012, 2013. -- on 1 ASUS tranformer tablet. -- System requirements: Kindle app. -- title from Amazon.com dec. -- ISBN 9780991698516. -- AISN B009QAIRT6. -- DDC 813

 Religion and Psychology. -- Computer data. -- Title from resource. -- Mode of Access: World Wide Web. -- DBID 0970. -- DDC 200.
-> 'I. What is Psychology A. Def.
-1. Give more control over what we have no conrol of.
+> 'I. What is Psychology A. Def -- DDC Give more control over what we have no conrol of.
 2. The science of mental life 3.
 How ppl behave ; looking at behavior.
 B. Systematic and objective C. Theoretical Perspectives 1.
 Nural-biological approach 2.
 Psycho-anolytic approach a) keeps part of experience out of awareness.
 3. Cognitive approach 4.
 Humananist a. a/k/a Phenominological b.
 Subjective c.
 Individualistic d.
 Self-actualization a.
 Becoming all that you can be. b.
 Enviroment to flurish D. Areas of PSY 1.
 Expirimental 2.
 Socia 3.
 Clinical 4.
 Developmental 5.
 And Others?' -p. -o
 > 'II.
-What is Religion B. Def.
-1. Helps ppl appreciate what you cannot control 2.
+What is Religion B. Def -- DDC Helps ppl appreciate what you cannot control 2.
 Framework of beliefs beyond yourself.
 3. James 'Religion is the feelings, acts in relation to their divinity.'
 4. The belief of God, and the rituals directed toward that power.
 5. Teachers definition : A search for significance in ways related to the sacred.
 C. Awareness of the Several Traditions 1.
 Different ways to account for God; accessing the Sacred.
 2. Varies in the way formed a) expsed to a tradition b) Active searching 3.
 Rituals become a way of knowing the world and understanding it.' -p. -o
 > 'III.
 Beverly Sinke A. Bio 1.
 PH.D. a. disertation on peak experiences 2.
 Five kids, one died.
 3. Diagnosed w/ cancer 1983 4.
 Book about confronting the issue.
 5. Stay at home mom, got bored' -p. -o
 > 'IV.
 Faith Development (Fowler) A. Stages of Development 1.
 Intuitive Projective a. children dominated by fantasy b.
 Begininnings of awareness 2.
 Undifferentiated faith a. must have consistency of care 3.
 Mythic-literal faith a.
 Legalism 4.
 Synthetic-conventional faith a.
 Concerned with fairness and reciprocity b.
 Abstractness 5.
 Individuative-Reflective faith a.
 Sence of self b. critical reflection 6.
 Paradoxical-Consolidated Faith a.
 Re-work the past b. evertything falls apart 7.Universalizing Faith a.
 A sense of inclusiveness with everyone b.
 A power to see diversity' -p. -o